fivera/magn-html5-drag-and-drop-media-uploader/readme.txt

 How it works with Magn WP Drag and Drop Upload?

 1. Create a new post
-2. Drag and drop your image
+2. Drag and drop your image (not inside the editor, please)

 Easy, right?